MrGlitchDogePE/Classic-Reimagined/README.md

 # Classic Reimagined 7 Install Guide for 1.20

-Download Classic Reimagined 7 here, and also download Beta Continuum [here](https://www.planetminecraft.com/texture-pack/beta-continuum) or also [here](https://github.com/shmoobalizer/Beta_Continuum/releases)
+Download Classic Reimagined 7 here, and also download Beta Continuum [here](https://www.planetminecraft.com/texture-pack/beta-continuum) or also [here](https://github.com/shmoobalizer/Beta_Continuum/releases) and go to

+Options > Resource Packs > Open Pack Folder

-and put the following resource packs in the following order:
+drag the resource packs and put the following resource packs in the following order:

 - Classic Reimagined 7
 - Beta Continuum